 Gawai Harvest Festival is celebrated by the Dayak ethnic group in Sarawak, Malaysia, and West Kalimantan, Indonesia on Borneo Island.
-Gawai means 'festival' in Dayak language.
-On this day, express their gratitude for a bountiful harvest and pray for the next successful farming season.
+Gawai means 'festival' in the Dayak language.
+On this day, people express their gratitude for a bountiful harvest and pray for the next successful farming season.

 The most massive Gawai celebrations can be seen in Kuching and across Sarawak.
 The festival in Kuching features parades along the waterfront a few weeks before the holiday.
 The Sarawak Cultural Village (Kampung Budaya Sarawak) is a good place for tourists to learn more about Dayak people and their culture, where the major festivities start.